Last Updated: May 12, 2026

 Appearance

-The cherry barb is named after its bright orange coloration.
-Some individuals may have a noticeable dark red line from the tip of their face to the dorsal fin.
+The cherry barb is named after its bright orange-red coloration.
+Males develop a deep, almost burgundy red when they’re comfortable and in breeding condition — genuinely striking under good lighting.
+Some individuals show a dark lateral stripe running from the tip of the nose to the dorsal fin.

 Tank Requirements